 Zodiac

-Website | Neighborhood: Seongsu | Address: 7 Seongsuil-ro 4ga-gil, Seongdong-gu, Seoul, South Korea
+Website | Neighborhood: Seongsu | Address: 7 Seongsuil-ro 4ga-gil, Seongdong District, Seoul, South Korea

 Astrology has never been my thing, but when I passed by Zodiac, I had to check it out.
-The bar really went all out with the astrology theme.
-There was a telescope, and the lights mimicked a star-filled sky.

 The Storage Room

-Website | Neighborhood: Seongsu | Address: South Korea, Seoul, Seongdong-gu, Yeonmujang 7-gil, 8-1 B1
+Website | Neighborhood: Seongsu | Address: 8-1 Yeonmujang 7-gil, B1, Seongdong District, Seoul, South Korea

 The Storage Room is a speakeasy hidden in the basement of The Cheese Salon, a cheese shop.
 You walk through the shop, push past a slightly unlatched white door, then through another wooden door, and suddenly you’re in a snug, dimly lit bar.

 The food, on the other hand, was unbelievable.
-The chicken and waffles were perfectly crispy, and the olive oil ice cream sounded weird but it added a nuttiness that worked beautifully.
+The chicken and waffles were perfectly crispy, and the olive oil ice cream sounded weird but added a nuttiness that worked beautifully.

 Best Cocktail Bars in Yongsan